New cohiba band

 (Firefly reference for you non geeks)

-“There’ll be two dates on your tombstone and all your friends will read ’em but all that’s gonna matter is that little dash between ’em.” -Kevin Welch
+Perhaps the first micro-printed cigar band?
+I wonder who else does this?“There’ll be two dates on your tombstone and all your friends will read ’em but all that’s gonna matter is that little dash between ’em.” -Kevin Welch1 -

 To be honest I can think of anyone else with security bands like this.
-I guess when you are the most counterfeited cigars in the world you have to do something to step up your game.
+I guess when you are the most counterfeited cigars in the world you have to do something to step up your game.3

-“There’ll be two dates on your tombstone and all your friends will read ’em but all that’s gonna matter is that little dash between ’em.” -Kevin Welch
+I wonder when the micro printed chohiba band will come out“There’ll be two dates on your tombstone and all your friends will read ’em but all that’s gonna matter is that little dash between ’em.” -Kevin Welch1

 Wow that's cool I ever even thought to do that.
-Although it seems that people would probably use real bands on fake cigars since those new ones would be such a pain in the asś to counterfeit.
+Although it seems that people would probably use real bands on fake cigars since those new ones would be such a pain in the asś to counterfeit.0

 They do make counterfeit versions of the new standard "G" band but so far, they're lacking the holograms.
 You don't need a black light, as any decent light source should make the holograms pop.